 When it comes to being a tenant, you, of course, want to be the ideal renter, the one that doesn’t raise any eyebrows or cause any issues.
 In order to maintain the ‘ideal renter’ status, there are rules to follow and tips to keep in mind.

 While filling out a rental application, complexes may ask you for your rental history and references.
 While calling your previous complex managers, or references, they will try to gain as much information about you as possible.
 Did you maintain your property?
 Were you ever late in paying the rent?
-These questions, and
+These questions, and more, are all taken into consideration while your application is looked over.

 Read Your Lease